SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 A web BEFFE is a web server designed specifically to serve a web application (i.e. a JavaScript application like those created with a framework like ReactJs/AngularJs/VueJs application).

-* The BEFFE is typically (but not always) the same web server that serves up the JS app that runs in the browser. i.e. Same Origin
+* The BEFFE is typically (but not always) the same web server that serves up the JS App that runs in the browser. i.e. Same Origin
-* It is always the web server that the JS app sends requests to for HTML and JSON.
+* It is always the web server that the JS App sends requests to for HTML and JSON.
 * Sometimes, a BEFFE exposes its own customized JSON APIs; other times, it forwards those JSON requests to other Backend APIs.

 **Decoupling**: